GreenLemonProtocol/ink/README.md

 One of the technical challenges is that smart contract transactions are also public like any other transaction on the Polkadot network.
 This is the point where zero-knowledge proof will be relevant.
 For more details about zero-knowledge proof, please [click me](https://betterprogramming.pub/understanding-zero-knowledge-proofs-through-the-source-code-of-tornado-cash-41d335c5475f).

 Another technical challenge is how to encrypt asset owners.
-This is the point where DKSAP will be relevant.
-For more details about dual-key stealth address protocol, please [click me](https://github.com/GreenLemonProtocol/dksap-polkadot).
+This is the point where dual-key stealth address protocol will be relevant.
+For more details about DKSAP, please [click me](https://github.com/GreenLemonProtocol/dksap-polkadot).

 ### Work flow